SkipperDan42/EchoChamber/README.txt

     - All buttons to interact with Shouts (Clap, Echo, Backpedal, Delete) and Whispers are located on the Shout's show view.
 This removes the need for Javascript (primarily as adding a Clap will alter the Shout's ranking - and therefore position - within The Chamber).

+LOGINS:
+    - Here are some useful logins so you don't have to search the seeders:
+    - Admins:
+            2039924@echochamber.com
+            SYSarchitect!

+            admin@echochamber.com
+            admin

+    - Users:
+            twopintnigel@ukip.co.uk
+            BADpassword

+            aj@infowars.com
+            turnTHEfrogsGAY